 *International career

 Ronaldo earned his first cap for Portugal in a 1–0 victory against Kazakhstan on 20 August 2003.[83]
 He was called up for Euro 2004,[84] scoring in a 2–1 group stage loss to eventual champions Greece[85] and in a 2–1 semi-final win over the Netherlands.[86]
 He was named in the team of the tournament despite finishing with only two goals.[87]
-He also represented Portugal at the 2004 Summer Olympics.[88][89]
+He also represented Portugal at the 2004 Summer Olympics.[88][89]2006 World Cup

 During a quarter-final match against England on 1 July 2006, Ronaldo's United teammate Wayne Rooney was sent off for stamping on Portugal defender Ricardo Carvalho.
 The English media speculated that Ronaldo had influenced referee Horacio Elizondo's decision by aggressively complaining, after which he was seen in replays winking at the Portuguese bench following Rooney's dismissal.
 After the match, Ronaldo insisted that Rooney was a friend and that he was not pushing for Rooney to be sent off.[91]
 On 4 July, Elizondo clarified that the red card was due to Rooney's infraction and not the fracas between Rooney and Ronaldo that followed.[92]